Mile 2129 — 2448

 exploreThings to See & Do

-Dick and Mac McDonald opened their revolutionary restaurant here in 1940.
-The original building was demolished in 1972, but an unofficial museum displays original artifacts, signage, and memorabilia from fast food's birthplace.
+San Bernardino is where Dick and Mac McDonald opened their original McDonald's restaurant in 1940.
+The original building was demolished in 1972, but an unofficial museum with original artifacts marks the spot.
+Ray Kroc franchised the concept in 1955, changing American food culture forever.

 exploreThings to See & Do